bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   instance is created, and is not subsequently writable.

 babel-key-use-sign:
-: Indicates whether this key value is used to sign Babel messages.
-Messages are signed using this key if the value is "true".
+: Indicates whether this key value is used to sign sent Babel packets.
+Sent packets are signed using this key if the value is "true".
+If the value is "false", this key is not used to sign sent Babel packets.
   An implementation MAY choose
   to expose this parameter as read-only ("ro").

 babel-key-use-verify:
-: Indicates whether this key value is used to verify Babel messages.
-This key is used to verify messages if the value is "true".
+: Indicates whether this key value is used to verify incoming Babel packets.
+This key is used to verify incoming packets if the value is "true".
+If the value is "false", no HMAC is computed from this key for comparing an incoming packet.
   An implementation MAY choose
   to expose this parameter as read-only ("ro").